data-apis/dataframe-api-compat/blog_post.md

 authours trying to write DataFrame-agnostic code are expected to greatly benefit from this, as are their users.

+## Who's this for?
+Do I need to learn yet another API?

+Probably not.
+The DataFrame Standard is mainly targeted towards library developers, who wish to target multiple DataFrame types.
+For example, a feature engineering library could well want to support multiple DataFrame libraries.
+Given that people doing machine learning are probably working with huge datasets, the overhead of converting to pandas might be quite high for them - so, allowing the library to write DataFrame-agnostic code would be a win for non-pandas users.

 ## Are we there yet?
 What lies ahead?

 No, not yet.
 This is just a first draft, and a request for comments.